univention/univention-corporate-server/doc/manual/mail/fetchmail.rst

 :menuselection:`Advanced settings --> Remote mail retrieval` tab of the user administration which can be used to configure the collection of mails from an external server.
 The mails are delivered to the inboxes of the respective users.
-The primary e-mail address must be configured for that.
+The primary email address must be configured for that.

-The mail is fetched every twenty minutes once at least one e-mail address is configured for mail retrieval.
+The mail is fetched every twenty minutes once at least one email address is configured for mail retrieval.
 After the initial configuration of a user Fetchmail needs to be started in the UMC module :guilabel:`System services`.
 In that module the fetching can also be disabled (alternatively by setting the